-NOTE: If your award does not include any FEDERAL student aid programs, it is because we do not have any FAFSA information for you and your award was made without the benefit of having that information.
-If you have filed or will file a FAFSA, a notice (via email) will be sent to you once we receive your FAFSA and have generated a revised aid award.
+NOTE: If your award does not include any FEDERAL student aid programs, it is because we do not have any FAFSA information for you and your offer was made without the benefit of having that information.
+If you have filed or will file a FAFSA, an email notice will be sent to you once we receive your FAFSA and have generated a revised aid offer.